RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Feature Attribution for Listwise Rankers

-We start this section by discussing the two components, \emph{listwise masking} and \emph{listwise explanation objectives}, that allow us to define listwise feature attribution for ranking models.
-Then we define our method \method for the approximation of listwise attribution values in Section \ref{section:method_formal_definition}.
-Finally, we go into more detail on the listwise explanation objectives, with some examples in Section~\ref{section:method_explanation_objectives}.
+We define two components, \emph{listwise masking} and \emph{listwise explanation objectives} that enable us to establish listwise feature attribution for ranking models, which we will introduce in Section~\ref{section:method_idea}.
+In Section \ref{section:method_formal_definition}, we formally define \method for approximating listwise attribution values.
+We define \method as a wrapper around SHAP using those two components.
+We deliberately chose not to modify SHAP's internal algorithm, allowing us to leverage the extensive literature on SHAP directly.
+Finally, we examine listwise explanation objectives with examples in Section~\ref{section:method_explanation_objectives}.